 tested for potential differences in mortality of hybrids (lines 222-237; lines 335-343)

-added a new figure reporting the result (Supplementary Figure S6)
+added a new figure reporting the result of our test on mortality (Supplementary Figure S6)

 C12.
 If the two first items could refer to specific extrinsic ecological parameters (only part of the second indeed), not the last ones!
-At least, assuming their argument about the absence of ecological differences across the zone, the authors should compare the respective portions of “zero” loads in parental and hybrid mices, as been important in evaluating difference in resistance or susceptibility.
+At least, assuming their argument about the absence of ecological differences across the zone, the authors should compare the respective portions of “zero” loads in parental and hybrid mices, has been important in evaluating difference in resistance or susceptibility.
 See specific comments on “parasitological indexes approach”.

-“the authors should compare the respective portions of “zero” loads in parental and hybrid mices” is the exact analysis we are conducting on a continuous scale of hybridization, using a logistic regression.
+“the authors should compare the respective portions of “zero” loads in parental and hybrid mice” is the exact analysis we are conducting on a continuous scale of hybridization, using a logistic regression.
 We reworded the section of material and methods to make this more clear. (lines 220-232 new).

 C13. *What is the sense of “epidemiological” for the authors?
 Indeed Epidemiology includes ecological parameters as it describes the dynamic of the parasitism at the individual level (that is, the course of the disease) and at the population level ( in time and space).
 I believe the term is not appropriate as it included intrinsic factors linked to the hosts and the parasites, and not only external ones (ecological and environmental)